Takahashi FC-76Q (FC-76DCU + EX-CQ) Review

 “But why are you reviewing it separately?” you ask.

-The other part of the answer is that – just like the FS-60Q – the FC-76Q is a very different animal from the FC-76, so worth its own review.
+Part of the answer is that – just like the FS-60Q – the FC-76Q is a very different animal from the FC-76, so worth its own review.
 And apparently (according to a major Japanese dealer), lots of people are doing this by buying the split FC-76 and the CQ module separately.
-Now I’ve tried it, I know why!
-Read on …

 At A Glance